balihoo-gens/git-linux-practice/file-system/README.md

   - what does 'ls .' show you
 shows the contents of the current directory
   - what does 'ls ..' show you
-shows the contents of the previous directory
+shows the contents of the parent directory
   - what does 'ls /' show you?
 "bin  boot  dev  etc  home  initrd.img  lib  lib64  lost+found  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var  vmlinuz"
 references the primary directory ("edanthinne@edanthinne-t1600:/")
-  - what does 'ls this/../this/is../is/' show you? explain why.
+  - what does 'ls this/../this/is/../is/' show you? explain why.
-says "ls: cannot access this/../this/is../is/: No such file or directory"
+shows the content of the 'is' directory
-"is.." is not proper syntax?
+navigates to this, then parent folder file-system, then this, then is, then parent file this, then is
   - skim the man page
   - what switch do you use for the long listing
 use -l switch for long listing format